episerver/EPiServer.Labs.Find.Toolbox/README.md

 WildcardQuery and FuzzyQuery should be considered heavy for the backend and should only be used on few fields and only on fields with little content.
 FuzzyMatch() does not use a true FuzzyQuery but a QueryStringQuery with fuzzysupport which gives better relevance than multiple FuzzyQuery queries.

+## CMS Search providers for pages, media and blocks
+All toolbox features added to three new CMS search providers that gives you overall improved search experience for your editors and administrators using the CMS UI.

+Follow this steps to enable the search providers
+1. Navigate to CMS Admin -> Config -> Search providers
+2. Check 'Find Toolbox - Pages', 'Find Toolbox - Media' and 'Find Toolbox - Blocks' and drag them to the top
+3. Disable Find pages, Find blocks, Find files

+## .SetTimeout()
+Finally, you are able to set a proper timeout for all your search requests.